lib-uoguelph-ca/python-novice-inflammation/_episodes/06-pandas.md

 ~~~
 {: .output}

-*   Get the value where the mask is true, and NaN (Not a Number) where it is false.
-*   Useful because NaNs are ignored by operations like max, min, average, etc.
+So the mask will produce a DataFrame where the values that meet our condition are there, and the other values are replaced with NaN (Not a Number).
+This is useful because NaNs are ignored by operations like max, min, average, etc.

 ~~~
 print(subset[subset > 10000].describe())